 Buffalo Exchange is a sustainable business that works to protect the environment by reusing and recycling clothing.
 Because we deal in local resale, emissions from production or distribution are eliminated.
 The E.P.A. estimates 13.1 million tons of textiles were generated in 2010, or 5.3% of total U.S. municipal solid waste.
 An estimated 14.0% of textiles in clothing and footwear was recovered for export or reprocessing in 2010.
 So trading used clothing has a positive environmental impact.

-Through our Tokens for Bags® program, Buffalo Exchange has generated over $445,500 for hundreds of local nonprofit organizations since 1994, saving 8.9 million plastic bags.
+Through our Tokens for Bags® program, Buffalo Exchange has raised nearly $525,000 for thousands of local nonprofit organizations since 1994, saving 10.4 million bags from polluting the environment.
 Shoppers are encouraged to accept a token instead of a bag for purchases, and Buffalo Exchange donates five cents to a charity of the customer's choice.

 Buffalo Exchange raised over $43,000 for The Humane Society of the United States Be Cruelty-Free Campaign at our Earth Day Dollar Sale in April 2013.
 All proceeds benefited The Humane Society Be Cruelty-Free Campaign.
 Buffalo Exchange offices in Tucson and Tempe are certified by The HSUS as Urban Wildlife Sanctuaries.
 Buffalo Exchange has raised over $424,000 for environmental causes through Dollar Day Sales on Earth Day since 1997.